CowsSayMoo/Resume/README.md

 ### 4. Adding Your Photo

-1. Place your profile photo in the same directory as the HTML files
+1. Place your profile photo in the `images/` directory
-2. Update the `profileImage` field in `config.json` with the relative path to your image
+2. Update the `profileImage` field in `config/config.json` with the relative path to your image (e.g., `"images/profile.jpg"`)
 3. Recommended image size: 170x170 pixels (square format)

 ### 5. Viewing Your Resume